department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md

 Key Findings
 ------------

-1. Our logged-in homepage will meet Veterans needs if we give them one place for their benefit information, next steps, and relevant notifications.

-2. Participants want a page that is focused on current information specific to them, rather than generalized information for all Veterans.
+1. Participants want a page that is focused on current information specific to them, rather than generalized information for all Veterans.

-3. Participants primarily log in to complete healthcare and disability related tasks such as messaging, ordering medication, and checking claim status.
+2. Participants are primarily interested in completing healthcare and disability related tasks such as messaging, ordering medication, and checking claim status.

-4. Participants wanted to see information on education benefits on their personalized homepage.
+3. For those interested in education benefits, GI Bill balance and payment information was important.

-5. Easy access to documents from the homepage was important to participants.
+4. Easy access to documents from the homepage was important to participants.
+5. Participants were interested in benefit recommendations and eligibility information.

-6. Participants were interested in information that helps them maximize their VA benefits, be more involved with the VA as a whole, and take better care of themselves.
+6. Participants were interested in information that helps them be more involved with the VA as a whole, and take better care of themselves.
 7. Participants expect a mix of links and widgets to complete tasks on their homepage, and want clear labels to understand next steps.
 8. Benefit information and personal information should be separated on the logged-in homepage, with benefit information taking a higher priority.
 9. Participants typically look for notifications in the top portion of a page, but expect notifications from the VA outside of their logged-in experience.
 10. A design like the blue sky prototype will be useful to Veterans.

 Details of Findings
 -------------------

-### Our logged-in homepage will meet Veterans needs  if we give them one place for their benefit information, next steps, and relevant notifications.

-The pages participants created demonstrate that what they want is a centralized place for all their information.
-Participants prioritized current and personalized benefit information and actions (such as sending a message to their doctor) on their own page, very much like the blue sky prototype we showed at the end of the sessions.

-Reactions to the current logged-in homepage also supported that they need a personalized landing pad.
-Participants typically shared sentiments that it is cluttered, contains items that don't matter to them, and it's hard to find what they were looking for.
-They've gotten used to notifications via email or physical mail, but expressed that it isn't the ideal way for them to receive them.
-At the end of each session, all participants felt the personalized page they created during the session was useful to them.

-> "I think that [the page they created] would be 100%.
-I wouldn't have to do so much thinking on my part if I had something like this done where I can go in, and I can see it."

-**Implications:** This validates the work we're doing to redesign the logged-in homepage and supports what we've learned in the other discovery activities for this effort.
-We are on the right track.

 ### Participants want a page that is focused on current information specific to them, rather than generalized information for all Veterans.